aabbtree77/miniguestlog/README.md

 Typically, it will be less than 250KB of data to download.
 The log is visible to everyone as there is no sensitive data.

 If .env leaks/is commited by accident, MaxMind's generated key is compromised.
 In the worst case scenario, someone can start downloading free data from MaxMind building some kind of DDoS on them, resulting in the blocking of the account.

-This is not a big deal, but better to regenerate the key sometimes, at least this is why all this hassle with keys is created there.
-Downloading their DB puts some pressure on their servers, they want to have a certain control and monitoring via those keys.
+I doubt a single lost key can DDoS them, and closing a single free plan-account is not a big deal for me either, but it is good to regenerate the key sometimes, at least this is why all this hassle with keys is created there.
+Downloading their DB puts some pressure on their servers, they do control/monitoring via those keys.

 ## Mermaid